French court hears Agent Orange case against chemical firms - RFI

 The multinationals have argued that they could not be held responsible for the use the American military made of their product.

-Contacted by AFP, Bayer said that Agent Orange was made "under the sole management of the US government for exclusively military purposes".
+Contacted by AFP ahead of the trial, Bayer said that Agent Orange was made "under the sole management of the US government for exclusively military purposes".

+Soon after proceedings started Monday, lawyers for the firm argued that the court in Evry, a southern suburb of Paris, was not the proper jurisdiction for holding the trial.

+Monsanto lawyer Jean-Daniel Bretzner told the court that the companies "acted on the orders of a government and on its behalf".

+Since the US government could not be expected to answer to a foreign court for its war actions, the companies should also be immune from prosecution, he said.

-The plaintiff and her lawyers are expected to argue that the makers of Agent Orange misled the US government as to its true toxicity.
+Observers said before the trial they expected the plaintiff and her lawyers to argue that the makers of Agent Orange misled the US government as to its true toxicity.

-The trial in the southern Paris suburb of Evry was originally due to open in October, but its start was postponed due to Covid-19 restrictions.
+The trial was originally due to open in October, but its start was postponed due to Covid-19 restrictions.

 © 2021 AFP